Alphabet Stock Analysis (NASDAQ:GOOGL)

-- Alphabet has a healthy FCF (Free Cash Flow) margin of 24.4%.
+- The company has a good Free Cash Flow (FCF) margin of 24.4%.

 Should you sell GOOGL stock?

-- The company is trading at a price to sales multiple of 6.5, which is overvalued in comparison to the Internet Services industry average multiple of 2.6.
+- GOOGL stock is trading at a PS multiple of 6.6, which is a negative when compared to the Internet Services industry average multiple of 2.6.